frizensami/internet-check/Readme.txt

+One of my first C++ programs, because I was frustrated with the windows internet status icon.

-start this program to continually test if your internet is still working.
-When it fails, press retry to check again after you try fixing your connection, and press cancel to exit the program
+Start this program to continually test if your internet is still working.
+When it fails, press "Retry" to check again after attempting a fix or for an update of the current status.
+Press "Cancel" to stop the checks.